 In a moment of emergency, all I’m saying is try not to stop in the middle of the road or on a beautiful incline, rookie.

 The wrench (on the left) can also just look like a stick or a crow bar with a hole.
 So don’t freak out if you don’t see one with 4 sticks in your drunk.
 Also, the jack can look like a mini land mower, too.
-The wrench is to remove and replace the big plugs (called lug nuts), and the jack is to raise your car while your sexy self removes and replaces the tire.
-Add a flashlight to your bad ass pack in your trunk in case you get a flat in the dark.
-(Because that happens, too).
+The wrench is to remove and replace the big plugs (called lug nuts) on the tire, and the jack is to raise your car while your sexy self removes and replaces the tire.
+Add a flashlight and road flares or cones to your bad ass pack in your trunk in case you get a flat in the dark.
+(Because that happens, too.)